h2oai/h2o-llmstudio/documentation/docs/get-started/llm-studio-flow.md

 ## Step 4: Compare experiments

-The H2O LLM studio provides a useful feature called Compare experiments, that allows comparing various experiments and analyzing how different model parameters affect model performance.
+The H2O LLM studio provides a useful feature  that allows comparing various experiments and analyzing how different model parameters affect model performance.
 This feature is a powerful tool for fine-tuning your machine-learning models and ensuring they meet your desired performance metrics.

 To learn about comparing multiple experiments, see [Compare experiments](../guide/experiments/compare-experiments.md).